message_credits

 any other operations that have been performed on the balance, such as the purchase of new credits or the expiration of existing credits.
 For this request,

-be sure to set include_all_blocks=True
+be sure to set include_all_blocks=False

 to only query for active blocks at the current point in time.